 Mount Omine, holy mountain trails in Nara prefecture.

-Iga-Ueno - home of the Iga ninja and poet Basho's birthplace.
+Iga-Ueno - home of the Iga ninja, and the poet Basho's birthplace.

 Matsusaka - an historic castle and merchant town famous for its striped, indigo kimonos.